 Wave Makers: Blue Economy Employer Forum

-On Friday, October 31, 2025, the Wave Maker Forum attendees detailed four key areas of focus: workforce, housing, environment, and culture.
-Each section below represents these key areas followed by a section on small business challenges and resources.
-Each key area of focus provides challenges, opportunities, and resources for reference of active Wave Makers and partners across the Cape, Martha's Vineyard, Nantucket, and Plymouth.
+In October 2025, Wave Maker Forum attendees detailed four key areas of focus: workforce, housing, environment, and culture.
+Scroll down the page to learn more about these key areas.
+Each section includes an overview of small business challenges, and opportunities, followed by a summary of the most recent session's notes as well as resources referencing active Wave Makers and partners across the Cape, Martha's Vineyard, Nantucket, and Plymouth.

 The Cape’s blue economy thrives when people can live, work, and innovate here year-round.
 The path forward requires regional collaboration, workforce investment, and housing reform — supported by clear communication and community engagement.